nozer0/nozer0.github.io/_posts/en/2014-04-14-know-more-about-svn-merge.md

 ### 'sync' merge ###

-This is the most often used merge way, which is always used to synchronise the latest changes from trunk to branch local copy.
+This is the most often used merge way, which is always used to synchronize the latest changes from trunk to branch local copy.

 Because branch is copied from trunk, the revision in that copy time is used as original data for 3-way comparation.
 After `svn merge SOURCE[@REV] [TARGET_WCPATH]` command running, SVN will get the changes between 'SOURCE[@REV]' and original copy revision, then try to apply these changes into 'TARGET_WCPAT', or current directory if not set.